 The thing is that whatever and however you earn with ITW is completely above board, even though there is controversy on this approach.
 But there certainly exists some downside, which makes some netizens more hesitant on embracing ITW when you think that the upside is not exactly encouraging.

 On the business front, there are always the more aggressive companies that incentivize people as some sort of recognition for helping to push their products and services, plus referring new leads.

 But not all businesses operate the same way; as such a strategy can potentially lead to a monetary loss if not handled right.

 The risk is that they could end up with a commission system that is flawed, i.e. paying unnecessarily to non-interested people who may have no desire for the companies’ products and services.

 Ultimately it is your call if you want to label such operation ethical or otherwise.

 There is no easy answer and I figure it has to your ethics and morals compass.
 Essentially, it boils down to your individual value system to tell right from wrong.

-Morals dilemma aside, one useful way to evaluate drawing income and decide if this can represent a money earning option is to look at pros and cons of it.
+Morals dilemma aside, one useful way to evaluate drawing income and decide if this can represent money earning option is to look at the pros and cons of it.